aminobutyric/under-llm-governance/docs/development-plan.md

 Deliverables:

 - Create application-owned, per-task workspace copies with quotas and cleanup.
-- Record a source manifest or baseline needed to detect concurrent changes.
+- Record a source manifest used for diff generation, copy verification, and audit metadata.
-- Implement `apply_patch` with path and patch-size limits.
+- Implement generation-based `apply_patch`: dry-run all hunks, build an unreferenced result, and switch task state only after full validation.
 - Implement `show_diff` and a concise changed-file summary.
 - Prevent tools from modifying trusted configuration or runtime state.
-- Export a validated patch artifact for manual review; automatic promotion is deferred until the approval mechanism exists in Phase 4.
+- Export a validated patch artifact for manual review.
+No promotion operation is implemented inside the controller.
-- Preserve failed task workspaces for a configured period and provide safe cleanup.
+- Destroy task workspaces after patch export or discard.
+Retention requires an explicit user choice and remains bounded.

 Exit criteria:

 - A task can edit several files and produce a correct diff.
 - The original remains unchanged throughout this phase.
 - Patch export contains only paths and changes represented in the reviewed diff.
-- Cancellation or model failure leaves a recoverable task artifact.
+- Cancellation or model failure leaves the last complete generation available for bounded export-or-discard handling; incomplete generations are removed.

 ## Phase 3: offline sandboxed verification